AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 ===================================== ====================== ====================================================
 Attribute                              Allowed in SPARK 2014 Comment
 ===================================== ====================== ====================================================
-P'Access			      No		     No access types
+P'Access			      No		     Restricted access types X'Access	    		      Yes
-X'Access	    		      No
 X'Address	    		      No                     Only allowed in representation clauses S'Adjacent	    		      Yes
 S'Aft				      Yes